SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 It's become a grim, and increasingly dangerous time to be a scientist in the United
 States:

-> As Nobel Laureate and Holocaust survivor Elie Wiesel once pointed out, neutrality or
+> As Nobel Laureate and Holocaust survivor Elie Wiesel once pointed out, __neutrality or
-> silence favors the oppressor.
-We must take steps to protect our scientists and take
+> silence favors the oppressor.__ We must take steps to protect our scientists and take
 > swift and positive action to counter the growing wave of far-right antiscience
-> aggression.
-Not taking action is a tacit endorsement, and a guarantee that the integrity
+> aggression. __Not taking action is a tacit endorsement, and a guarantee that the integrity
-> and productivity of science in the United States will be eroded or lose ground.
+> and productivity of science in the United States will be eroded or lose ground.__

 ## The Weekend Conclusion

 Conspiracy thinking is a danger to one's self.
 It is a danger to society.
-As a scientist, it is a danger to me, personally.
+As a scientist, it is now also a danger to me.

 Conspiracies are _fragile_ with respect to being disclosed, but can do unimaginable damage until then.